htrajan/ht-drawsteel/Classes Single Page/Elementalist.md

 With the merest touch, you cause an object to turn into slag or ash.

-**Effect**: You heat the target and cause it to combust and melt.
+**Effect**: You heat the target and cause it to combust and [[Melt|melt]].
 If the object is larger than 1 square, then only the square of the object that you touch is destroyed.

 **Spend No [[Essence]]**: You can use this ability without spending [[Essence|essence]].
 If you do, you must spend 1 uninterrupted minute using the ability while touching the target before its effect occurs.